 According to Paul Krugman, I must have been a terribly wicked person in my past life.
 After training as a physicist at the Universidad Nacional Autónoma de México, I did a brief stint in economics at El Colegio de México to then join the Science Studies Unit of the University of Edinburgh, where I completed my PhD in 2010.
 Throughout this transition from physics to sociology my interests have remained broadly the same: I am interested in understanding the central yet contested role of markets in the constitution of modern societies.

 My early work (2000-2005) dealt with an artificial financial market developed by colleagues at the Instituto de Ciencias Nucleares (UNAM), which served as a testing site for a new measure of inefficiency.
 My more recent work, however, is thoroughly sociological and explores the production of markets at the intersection of culture, organizations, and technology.
 Combining theoretical insights from economic sociology, anthropology, and science and technology studies, my most recent book Automating Finance: Infrastructures, Engineers, and the Making of Electronic Markets (Cambridge University Press, 2019), examines the moral, political and organizational struggles that underpinned the automation of modern stock exchanges.
 By connecting the literatures on infrastructures with discussions on kinship, morality, and institutional change, the book explores how automation occurred not as a planned project but as a confluence of multiple, fragmented visions of the world.

 I am also working on two additional projects.
-The first, tentatively titled REF’d!
-How austerity, markets, and rankings transformed the British social sciences, is a multi-methods study of the effects of the Research Assessment Exercises/Research Excellence Framework on the evolution of British social sciences.
+The first, tentatively titled The Quantified Scholar: How austerity, markets, and rankings transformed the British social sciences, is a multi-methods study of the effects of the Research Assessment Exercises/Research Excellence Framework on the evolution of British social sciences.
 By combining large datasets of career trajectories, funding, publications, and other traces of scholarly activity with oral histories of British academics, the study seeks to provide a detailed overview of how ranking and rating systems transform the dynamics of scholarly fields through time.